 Students who withdraw for extenuating medical circumstances must follow the above process and must also submit documentation from a medical professional outlining the student's medical conditions.
 Depending on the nature of the conditions, students who are granted a medical withdrawal may be eligible for a partial refund of tuition and/or alteration to their academic withdrawal transcript notations.
-Such exceptions are at the discretion of the Bursar and the Registrar.
+Such exceptions are at the discretion of the Dean of Students, the Bursar, and the Registrar.